 The field of graph mining or the discovery of interesting patterns from structured data represented as graphs has been extensively researched and good surveys can be found in [Washio and Motoda, 2003] and [Cook and Holder, 2006].
+Here, due to space limitations, we only present a concise overview.

 The problem of developing regression models from graph transactions is relatively new as compared to the related problem of graph classification.
-Recently, [Saigo et al., 2008] extended their boosting based approach for graph classification to perform graph regression.
+Graph classification was first studied in [Gonzalez et al., 2000].
+A variety of approaches to the task have been proposed since.
+This includes, using a frequent subgraph mining system to extract subgraph features and using these features to train a classifier based on support vector machines [Deshpande et al., 2005] [Huan et al., 2004], graph kernels [Gartner et al., 2003] [Kashima et al., 2003] and application of boosting [Kudo et al., 2005] to graph classification.
+The boosting based approach has also been recently extended to perform regression [Saigo et al., 2008].
 In this work the authors also propose an approach based on partial least square regression.
-Work related to the task of developing regression models from graph transactions also includes [Ke et al., 2007] in which the authors investigate the search for subgraphs with high correlation from a database of graph transactions.
+Work related to the task of developing regression models from graph transactions also includes [Ke et al., 2007] in which the authors investigate the search from subgraphs with high correlation from a database of graph transactions.